-The self-assessment process was performed in accordance with the provisions of the Regulations on the self-assessment process, adopted in implementation of the Supervisory Provisions on corporate governance, as well as in consideration of the recommendations of the Corporate Governance Code.
+The self-assessment process was performed in accordance with the provisions of the specific internal Regulations, adopted in implementation of the Supervisory Provisions on corporate governance, as well as in consideration of the recommendations of the Corporate Governance Code.

 Self-assessment of the Board was performed with the professional assistance of Crisci & Partners, expert consulting firm which has supported the Bank in the board review process since 2015.
-This company was deemed to possess the requirements of neutrality, objectivity, competence and independence envisaged by the Regulations.
-With regard to the independence profile, it is specified that Crisci & Partners has not recently had economic dealings with the Bank and/or Group companies, except for the assignments granted to the company for its assistance with the processing of the guidelines on the Board of Directors' qualitative and quantitative composition, the self-assessment process of the Corporate Bodies and the drawing up of the Regulations on the self-assessment processes of the same.
+This firm was deemed to possess the requirements of neutrality, objectivity, competence and independence envisaged by the Regulations.
+With regard to the independence profile, it is specified that Crisci & Partners has not recently had economic dealings with the Bank and/or Group companies, except for the previous assignments granted to the firm for its assistance with the processing of the guidelines on the Board of Directors' qualitative and quantitative composition, the self-assessment process of the same.